Commissioning Engineer & Mechanical Project Manager - OFMD at Washington University in St Louis

 • Troubleshoot issues with existing HVAC, BMS controls, plumbing, and lighting control systems, identify solutions, and work with technical staff to resolve issues.

 • When required, develop detailed work plans for work occurring in specialized facilities to ensure work is completed safely.
-Coordinate with multiple stakeholders to schedule outages and properly execute work plans.
+Coordinate with multiple stakeholders to schedule outages and ensure work plans are executed properly.

-• Collaborate with consultants and provide technical support and guidance for a wide range of capital projects including new specialized research facilities and associated infrastructure projects including HVAC, BMS, lighting controls, etc.
+• Collaborate with consultants to provide technical support and guidance for a wide range of capital projects, including new specialized research facilities and associated infrastructure projects (such as HVAC, BMS, and lighting controls).

 • Estimate probable costs, review construction budgets, and change orders.

-• Construction administration including review of shop drawings, and response to RFI’s.
-Coordinate with contractors, design team, building officials, etc. throughout construction.
+• Perform construction administration, including review of shop drawings and responding to RFIs.
+Coordinate with contractors, design team, building officials, etc., throughout construction.

 • Communicate and coordinate with architects, owners, other engineering disciplines, vendors, building officials, and consultants.